U.S. Government map of Greece.

 The Εξπρες Αρτεμις (Express Artemis) and several other ferries prepare to leave Piraeus, the port of Athens, around 0800.

 Departures from Piraeus can be treated almost as if they were some sort of international trip.
-Ferry travel gets more informal once you're away from Piraeus.
-Buy a ticket at the office in the port, then show up on time and stroll on board.
+Ferry travel gets much more informal once you're away from Piraeus.
+Buy a ticket at the office in the island's port, then just show up on time and stroll on board.

 You enter the caldera of Santorini about eight hours after leaving Piraeus, having briefly stopped at a few islands along the way.
 You probably stopped in Paros and Ios if you started in Piraeus.
 You might also have come via Mykonos.

-At the left you see Oia, a smaller town near the northern tip of Santorini.
-We are entering the northern end of the caldera.
+As your ferry enters the northern end of the caldera you pass Oia, a smaller town near the northern tip of Santorini.
 Beyond Oia in the distance, across the large open caldera, is the main town of Fira running along the high central cliffs.

 Santorini was a conical volcano forming a roughly circular island 15 to 20 kilometers in diameter.
 The volcano exploded some time around 1600 BC in one of the largest volcanic events in history.
 It is now estimated that about 100 cubic kilometers of magma and rock were expelled.
 [60 cubic kilometers Dense-Rock Estimate (DRE), see: Santorini eruption much larger than originally believed, University of Rhode Island, 23 Aug 2006; Santorini — Eruptive History, Global Volcanism Program, Smithsonian Institution; "Marine Investigations of Greece's Santorini Volcanic Field", H Sigurdsson et al, Eos 87(34): 337-348.]